egbakou/reedsolomon/README.md

 ## Motivation

-I had an object storage project at school this year.
-I didn't want to use Azure Blob Storage or Amazon S3 because my Azure Student Credits and AWS credits were finished.
-I found `minio`, `nextcloud`, `seaweedfs`, and many other open-source projects for object storage, but I wanted to create something from scratch myself.

-I did some research about the mechanism that `minio` and  `Azure Blob storage` used.
-I noticed that `minio` uses the Reed-Solomon Erasure Coding.
-For Azure Azure Blob Storage, Microsoft uses Erasure Coding but I don't really know if the implementation is Reed-Solomon.

-So I decided to use the Reed-Solomon Erasure Coding.
-There are already the Java, Go, and Python implementations of the Algorithm.
+During the school year, I embarked on a project to create an object storage system.
+I chose not to utilize Azure Blob Storage or Amazon S3 as I had exhausted my student credits.
+I researched various open-source alternatives such as minio, nextcloud, and seaweedfs, but ultimately decided to develop my own S3 compatible storage system from scratch.
+I deployed four virtual machines, each with two disks.
+However, the virtual machines were in an unstable environment and I aimed to avoid data replication across them.
+Through my research, I discovered that minio utilizes the Reed-Solomon Erasure Coding method.
+Azure Blob Storage also uses Erasure Coding, but I am not sure if they use the Reed-Solomon version.
+This is how the project came to realization.

 I followed the [Java implementation ](https://github.com/Backblaze/JavaReedSolomon) released by [Backblaze](http://backblaze.com/).